 Credit risk arises from the possibility that counterparties may be unable to fulfill their commitments to the Company.
-The Company's credit risk is primarily attributable to its liquid financial assets of cash and receivables.
-The carrying value of these instruments represents the Company's maximum exposure to credit risk.
-The Company manages and limits exposure to credit risk by maintaining its cash and cash equivalents with high-credit quality financial institutions.
+The Company's credit risk is primarily attributable to its liquid financial assets of cash.
+The carrying value of this instrument represents the Company's maximum exposure to credit risk.
+The Company manages and limits exposure to credit risk by maintaining its cash with high-credit quality financial institutions.
 The Company does not have financial assets that are invested in asset backed commercial paper.